-For Certificate of Appropriateness review for environs projects, there is a presumption that a certificate of Appropriateness shall be approved unless the proposed construction or demolition would significantly encroach on, damage, or destroy the landmark or historic district.
+For Certificate of Appropriateness review for environs projects, there is a presumption that a Certificate of Appropriateness shall be approved unless the proposed construction or demolition would significantly encroach on, damage, or destroy the landmark or historic district.
 The project is compatible in size, scale, massing and materials to the environs and to the listed property.
-While this project will change the spatial relationships of the environs of the listed property, the change is consistent with the historic development of the area.
-With some refinement, the application appears to meet the intent of Chapter 22, the Historic Resources Code of the City of Lawrence, and staff is of the opinion that the proposed project will not damage or destroy the listed property or its environs.
+The project is not compatible in terms of placement and orientation of the proposed structure.
+The proposed project will change the spatial relationships of the environs of the listed property.
+The placement of the parking is problematic.
+The placement of the parking lot in the direct line of sight will damage the environs of the listed property.
+Staff is of the opinion that if there is a way to slightly alter the structure placement/orientation and site plan and reduce the impact on the environs of the listed property.
+With this refinement, the application would meet the intent of Chapter 22, the Historic Resources Code of the City of Lawrence.